trieloff/swffetch/README.md

 ### Work with multi-sheets

-Franklin JSON resources can contain multiple sheets.
+AEM JSON resources can contain multiple sheets.
 With `.sheet(name)` you can specify, which sheet you want to access.

 ```javascript
 const entries = ffetch('/query-index.json')